Na'amod: Structure and activities

 Na'amod is a decentralised non-hierarchical organisation made up of six teams which manage different aspects of the organisation.
 Members make decisions by consensus, and the movement sets policy at quarterly "Big Meetings" and annual Strategy Retreats.
-In between these, a body called the Strategy Leadership Team meets to oversee the movement and provide strategic direction.
+In between these, a body called the Senior Leadership Team meets to oversee the movement and provide strategic direction.
 Membership is restricted to those who identify as Jewish.

 Na'amod has campaigned against plans to annex the West Bank, UK Lawyers for Israel when they hosted a representative of settler group Regavim, the appointment of Tzipi Hotovely as Israeli ambassador to the United Kingdom, the Israeli bombing of Gaza in 2021 and the evictions in Sheikh Jarrah in East Jerusalem.
+Na'amod has called on British Jews to divest from the British Jewish communal institution, the Board of Deputies of British Jews, describing it as "an organization that chooses the project of defending the Israeli right over the project of representing Jewish communities in Britain, where the two conflict".